benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - ES6/ES2015 gave us the ability to use spread operator in arrays & destructuring for objects
 - Now we can officially use spread operator for objects
+- _Explain code_
-- Now we copy objects while adding new properties in one object literal definition
+  * We copy objects while adding new properties in one object literal definition
-- ES2015 introduced `Object.assign()` but you have to make sure to have the empty object first
+  * ES2015 introduced `Object.assign()` but you have to make sure to have the empty object first

 - You may be surprised that this just now becoming official
 - We've had this for over a year in Node 8